BIOL115-MSUM/BIOL115-MSUM.github.io/finch-analysis.md

 As further evidence that the difference between the means is not equal to zero, you can see that the 95% confidence interval does not include zero.

-To report the findings of a t-test, for example in the Results section of a report or scientific article, you would say:
+To report the findings of a *t*-test, for example in the Results section of a report or scientific article, you would say:

 <blockquote class="text-info">Birds that survived the 1977 drought generally had longer beaks than those that died (Fig. 1).
 Mean beak lengths were 11.1 mm in survivors and 10.5 mm in non-survivors (Fig. 2).
-This difference was stastistically significant according to a Welch's two-sample t-test assuming unequal variances (*t*=3.6335, *df*=94.807, *p*=0.0004539).</blockquote>
+This difference was stastistically significant according to a Welch's two-sample *t*-test assuming unequal variances (*t*=3.6335, *df*=94.807, *p*=0.0004539).</blockquote>